About the Fund

 The Sam Howard Empowerment Fund exists to support emerging and established leaders of color in the nonprofit sector in Middle Tennessee with professional development opportunities.
 Successful applicants will receive up to $500 in scholarship funds to be applied toward CNM’s professional development workshops and certificates.

-The fund emerged from a partnership between Urban League of Middle Tennessee (ULMT) and the Center for Nonprofit Management (CNM), and it is made possible by the generous support of The Frist Foundation.
+The fund emerged from a partnership between The Urban League of Middle Tennessee (ULMT) and the Center for Nonprofit Management (CNM).
+It is made possible by the generous support from The Community Foundation of Middle Tennessee.

 Have questions about the fund?

 The Urban League of Middle Tennessee (ULMT) is a historic civil rights and urban advocacy organization that provides direct services to impact and improve the lives of thousands of underserved communities across Middle TN.
 The mission of the Urban League is to enable African-Americans, other minorities, and disenfranchised groups to secure economic self- reliance, power, parity, and civil rights.
 ULMT has served thousands of individuals and added millions of dollars back into Nashville’s economy through job training and placement, as well as youth education and career exploration initiatives.
 Each day working men and women, scholars, entrepreneurs, homeowners and advocates participate in an array of services that meets their needs.
 With valued corporate partners like the Center for Nonprofit Management (CNM), we open doors of opportunity and help build a strong, talented workforce that benefit us all.